-Attached is a summary of the meetings held by Seymour Fox and Damiel Fekarsky im Milwaukee on May 21, This is the mento referred to in our telecon om Jume 8.
+Attached is a summary of the meetings held by Seymour Fox and Daniel Pekarsky in Milwaukee on May 21.
+This is the membo referred to in our telecon on June 8.

-I am sending this for your into, so you know the memo has gone out.
+I am sending this for your info, so you know the memo has gone out.
 You already have the document I'm sending.